AzPepoze/az-arch-hyprland/dots/gemini/instruction.md

 - If replace fails more than 3 times, use write_file instead.
 - When asked to commit and push, do it without asking for confirmation.
 - Command substitution using $(), <(), or >() is not allowed for security reasons when using run_shell_command.
+- When working with libraries, ensure knowledge of the current version.
+If not, search the internet or visit the wiki/web page for usage.
+Do not change the library if not needed.